Waheguru Ji Ka Khalsa, Waheguru Ji Ki Fateh

 Gurdwara Shaheed Akali Baba Phula Singh Ji stands as a beacon of the Budda Dal Akali tradition — one of the oldest and most revered orders within the Nihang Singh Khalsa, established by Guru Gobind Singh Ji.

-Founded by Jathedar Jaswinder Singh, this Gurdwara serves the Sikh community and all of humanity with open doors, free langar (community kitchen), daily kirtan, and year-round seva.
+Founded by Jathedar Jaswinder Singh, this Gurdwara serves the Sikh community and all of humanity with open doors, free langar, daily kirtan, and year-round seva.
+Open 6 AM – 9 PM, 7 days a week.
+Located at 1331 Section St, Plainfield, Indiana 46168.

 🕕